Legal Betting On 2022 Pro Bowl Odds

 The AFC currently holds the edge with a 24-22 win/loss record against the NFC.

 Tony Gonzales, Peyton Manning, Bruce Matthews, Merlin Olsen, and Tom Brady are tied with 14 career Pro Bowl appearances.
-Tom Brady will likely break that record and earn his 15th trip to the Pro Bowl in 2021.
+Brady is the only active player on that list.